 The Vermont Outdoor Recreation Communities pilot grant program was established in 2018 when the Vermont legislature passed Act 194.
 Grant funding can be used for a variety of purposes with the result being a community(ies) that can show measurable success supporting and growing their local economies through leveraging outdoor recreation.

-The program is closely tied to the goals of the VOREC steering committee which are to:
+The program is closely tied to the five pillars, or goals, of the VOREC steering committee which are to:

 - Grow outdoor recreation-related businesses.

 - Increase participation in outdoor recreation activities among all demographics.

 - Strengthen the quality and extent of outdoor recreation resources.